-If you have been a part of the annual Howl Festival or who make their careers in New York City’s East Village and Lower East Side arts community and whose work challenges the traditional boundaries of dance, theatre, music, multimedia and the spoken word, you may qualify for HELP.
+If you have been a part of the annual Howl Festival or have made your career in New York City’s East Village and Lower East Side arts community with work that challenges the traditional boundaries of dance, theatre, music, multimedia and the spoken word, you may qualify for HELP.

 Eligibility for the financial assistance program requires an application, documentation of professional earnings and an interview.
 In general, eligibility for financial assistance is based on: